Morgan Stanley vaccine edict is leverage at work

-LONDON, June 23 (Reuters Breakingviews) - Wall Street’s slow return to normal has raised two big questions: how much flexibility should staff get over where they work, and what should be done with people who aren’t vaccinated against Covid-19?
+LONDON (Reuters Breakingviews) - Wall Street’s slow return to normal has raised two big questions: how much flexibility should staff get over where they work, and what should be done with people who aren’t vaccinated against Covid-19?
 The answer to both depends on the boss’s preference and how much leverage a firm has over its employees.
-Morgan Stanley’s (MS.N) vaccine edict suggests a rude awakening might be in store for some financial workers.
+Morgan Stanley’s vaccine edict suggests a rude awakening might be in store for some financial workers.

 Wanting employees to toe the line is one thing; insisting on it requires confidence they won’t quit.
 Wall Street is in a good spot compared with other industries – it pays well, and finding a new job takes time.
 Federal data from April showed that the so-called quit rate in financial services was 1.5%, compared with 5.6% for accommodation and food services.
 And within the financial sector’s walled garden, Gorman has more power than most.
 Morgan Stanley’s 80% share price increase in a year easily outpaces its big rivals.
 Its compensation amounted to an average $325,000 per employee in 2020.